Are you trying to keep cool during the hot months, but you don’t have central air conditioning in your home?

-Either way, you don’t have to settle for baking inside of a hot house.
-A portable AC unit is the best way to keep you cool, while giving you the freedom to move the device from room to room.
+Either way, you don’t have to settle for the agonizing heat inside your house.
+A portable AC unit is the best way to keep you cool while giving you the freedom to move the device from room to room.

-In this post, we’ll explain everything you need to know about compact air conditioners, so you can make the best buying decision possible.
+In this post, we’ll explain everything you need to know about the best portable air conditioners, so you can make the best buying decision possible.